nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

     * 3k1.
 EstateEase shows an error message regarding incorrect format for postal code. <br>
       Use case resumes from step 2.

-**Use case: UC04 - Viewing of homes based on home-seller's priority**
+**Use case: UC04 - View all contacts**

-**Preconditions:**
-- The user initialises a view command with home-seller as a filter

 **MSS:**
-1. EstateEase process the view command with home-seller as filter.
-2. EstateEase shows a list of home-sellers, arranged based on their priority. <br>
-    Use case ends.

-**Extensions**
-* 1a.
-The contact list does not have any home-seller. <br>
-    * 1a1.
-EstateEase shows an error message stating that the contact list does not have home-seller. <br>
-      Use case ends.

-**Use case: UC05 - View all**

-**MSS:**

 1. User requests to list all of his/her contacts.
 2. EstateEase displays a list of contacts, each with their details and an indication of whether they are a buyer or seller.

     Use case ends.

 **Extensions**

 * 2a.
 The list is empty.
     * 2a1.
 EstateEase displays a message stating that the list is empty.

       Use case ends.

-**Use case: UC06 - View home-buyer requirements**

-**MSS:**

-1. User enters the command to view the specific buyer's requirements.
-2. EstateEase processes the view command with home-buyer as filter.
-3. EstateEase displays the home-buyer's requirements.
-   Use case ends.

-**Extensions**

-* 2a.
-EstateEase detects an invalid name.
-  *   2a1.
-EstateEase shows an error message regarding an invalid entry.
-      Use case ends.
-* 2b.
-Command does not match EstateEase's registered command spelling.
-  *   2b1.
-EstateEase shows an error message regarding an invalid command.
-      Use case ends.

-**Use case: UC07 - View home-seller requirements**

-**MSS:**

-1. User enters the command to view the specific seller's requirements.
-2. EstateEase processes the view command with home-seller as filter.
-3. EstateEase displays the home-seller's requirements.
-   Use case ends.

-**Extensions**

-* 2a.
-EstateEase detects an invalid name.
-    * 2a1.
-EstateEase shows an error message regarding an invalid entry.
-      Use case ends.
-* 2b.
-Command does not match EstateEase's registered command spelling.
-    * 2b1.
-EstateEase shows an error message regarding an invalid command.
-      Use case ends.

-**Use case: UC08 - Differentiate home-seller requirements**

-**MSS:**

-1. User opens the app
-2. User filters for home-sellers
-3. EstateEase displays home-sellers.
-Free home-sellers are highlighted in green.

-    Use case ends.

-**Extensions**

-* 3a.
-Pending home-sellers are displayed in red.
-  *   3a1.
-User clicks on one of the pending home-sellers.
-The home-seller's status is set to pending.
-      Use case ends.

-* 3b.
-User clicks on one of the free home-sellers.
-The home-seller's status is set to free.
-      Use case ends.

-**Use case: UC08 - Delete a person**
+**Use case: UC05 - Delete a contact**

 **MSS:**